cornuwel/blog/comments.md

 ---
 layout: page
-title: "Comments policy"
+title: "Comment policy"
-permalink: /comments-policy/
+permalink: /comment-policy/
 ---

 Welcome to our blog!
 We strive to provide a space where everyone feels comfortable to share their opinions, experiences, and insights.
 We've created this policy to ensure that our comment sections maintain a respectful and inclusive atmosphere.
 The foundation of our policy is Wheaton's Law, which can be summarized as "Don't be a jerk."